0ffline-user/Battery_monitor/README.md

 The only configuration needed is to modify the macros in `src/config.h` to the following:
 * `AC`: set to the AC adapter you want listed in the `/sys/class/power_supply/` directory prefixed by `/power_supply/`.
 * `BAT`: set to the battery you want listed in the `/sys/class/power_supply/` directory prefixed by `/power_supply/`.
-* `NTF_MS`: the duration in milliseconds that the notification will stay in the screen.
+* `NTF_MS`: the duration in milliseconds that the notification will stay on the screen.

 Example:
 ```sh